 As with many other Pokémon games, there is an evil organization in Diamond/Pearl.

 On Mt.
-Coronet, the resting place of Palkia/Dialga, Team Galaxy manages to reawaken the corresponding legendary.
+Coronet, the resting place of Palkia/Dialga, the leader of Team Galactic (Cyrus) manages to reawaken the corresponding legendary.
 The powerful legendary Pokémon reacts to this rude awakening furiously, however, unleashed enormous amounts of energy (Palkia controls space and Dialga controls time).
 After battling the corresponding Pokémon (and possibly catching it), the region of Sinnoh returns to normal, allowing the player to continue on completing the Pokédex.
-At this point, t he main plotline is essentially over, and the player can choose to do many other things in the game (with the ultimate goal of completing the Pokédex).
+At this point, the main plotline is essentially over besides the Champion's League, and the player can choose to do many other things in the game (with the ultimate goal of completing the Pokédex).